questionable-innovations/QSAT_2024-2025/PSU/Documentation/v2 README.md

 # Psat PSU PCB v2
 The PSU PCB provides 1.8V, 3.3V, 5V rails and a raw battery voltage rail.
 The various supply rails can be always on, or controlled by software (see Functionality).
 USB-C and micro-USB connectors are present to charge the battery using a standard USB wall charger.
+The supply rail voltages can be adjusted by changing the feedback resistor values.
+See the schematic for details.

 ## Functionality
 ### Controlling the Supply Rails